The coordinator role and functions

 I feel that perhaps it was too late to get help.
-The help we needed, we found out on our own and we had needed it when he got the diagnosis. (…) But if I’d had someone to play ball with from the start… (Participant O)
+The help we needed, we found out on our own and we had needed it when he got the diagnosis. (…) But if I’d had someone to play ball with from the start… (Participant O, informal caregiver)

 She emphasized how she had been in need of a coordinator at an earlier time, when her husband got the diagnosis.
 At the moment, she felt she had control and knew where to turn if she or her husband needed anything.
 However, she was aware that the situation might change and that it was good knowing the coordinator was there.
 Thus, the coordinator represented a safety net, that they could turn to when necessary, rather than an active contributor in their everyday lives.
 The spouse of a person who was recently diagnosed with dementia, and had not established any contacts within the system emphasized this dimension even stronger:

-As I say to (coordinator) when she calls: ‘at the moment, everything is fine, but thank you for being here and in the future when we perhaps are in need of help, we know someone will be there for us’ (Participant I)
+As I say to (coordinator) when she calls: ‘at the moment, everything is fine, but thank you for being here and in the future when we perhaps are in need of help, we know someone will be there for us’ (Participant I, informal caregiver)

-Later, when they apply for something, nursing home or something, the documentation you do in the patient journal are good background information for the health administration.(Participant R)
+Later, when they apply for something, nursing home or something, the documentation you do in the patient journal are good background information for the health administration.(Participant R, coordinators leader)